Submit support requests and browse self-service resources.

 When the RESTful API received the HTTP request, it would return the product information in JSON or some other web standard format.

 In this blog, you learned more about what REST APIs are and how they are used.
-We also examined the REST vs SOAP debate, described the constraints in REST API design, and provided a RESTful API example.
+We also examined the REST vs SOAP debate, described the constraints in REST API design, and provided an example of RESTful web APIs.
 We hope you have learned more about these types of APIs and how they can be used in your applications.

 Akana Sola's REST Designer makes it quick and easy to access any API in your portfolio using REST protocols.
 Learn more by clicking below.